sleeepeer/PoisonedRAG/README.md

 If you want to use PaLM 2, GPT-3.5, GPT-4 or LLaMA-2, please enter your api key in **model_configs** folder.

+For LLaMA-2, the api key is your **HuggingFace Access Tokens**.
+You could visit [LLaMA-2's HuggingFace Page](https://huggingface.co/meta-llama/Llama-2-7b-chat-hf) first if you don't have the access token.

 Here is an example:

 ```json